CLUEbenchmark/CLUEmotionAnalysis2020/README.md

 # CLUEEmotion2020
 CLUE Emotion Analysis Dataset 情感分析数据集
 # Data Description
-This dataset is emotion analysis corpus, with each sample annotated with one emotion label.
+This dataset in data directory is emotion analysis corpus, with each sample annotated with one emotion label.
 The label set is *like, happiness, sadness, anger, disgust, fear and surprise*.

 This dataset is from the following paper: